zrluety/zrluety/README.md

 ### Hi there 👋

 My name is Zachry Luety.

-I currently work as a consulting actuary at GPW and Associates and teach data science at Arizona State University.
+I am VP, Actuarial at Open Lending.

 - 📫 Reach me at zluety@openlending.com